 As in Bernard, Redding, and Schott (2006) and Mayer, Melitz, and Ottaviano (2009), I find that productivities of exporters increase after a bilateral trade liberalization.
 In my model, productivity increases through process innovation due to higher scale from exports (and not from product selection).
 Consequently, productivity of non-exporters is not affected.
+Bernard, Redding, and Schott and Mayer, Melitz, and Ottaviano find instead that all firms show higher revenue-based productivity as they drop their marginal products.
 I find that the effect of a bilateral trade liberalization on product innovation varies by export orientation.
-Bernard, Redding, and Schott and Mayer, Melitz, and Ottaviano find a negative relationship for all firms.
 My results are in line with Nocke and Yeaple (2005) where product responses differ by firm type.
 Nocke and Yeaple study the effects of trade liberalization on product choices of firms whose unit costs rise with their product range.
 They focus on diseconomies of scope from declining span of control in production.
 I focus on diseconomies through cannibalization of existing sales.
 Cannibalization is likely to be more important for firm decisions regarding introduction of new product lines within an industry while diseconomies of scope for introduction of products that span multiple industries.
 For instance, cannibalization will be more relevant when General Electric (GE) decides on the introduction of a new line of products within the consumer appliance industry while diseconomies of scope will be more important when it decides whether to enter a new line of business such as GE-Aviation.
 Consequently, this paper is complementary to Nocke and Yeaple.
 My model has a similar structure so it can be extended to incorporate diseconomies of scope in production.